PhilKeeble/philkeeble.github.io/_posts/2020-06-23-Getting-Started-In-Hacking.md

 If you can afford it, then check out eLearnSecurity's PenTest Student (PTS) Course <a href="https://www.elearnsecurity.com/course/penetration_testing_student/">here</a>.
 This is a great way to go to get your first practical certification in hacking which will give you more of an edge on your CV.

 If you have done all the above and PTS, then check out <a href="https://www.offensive-security.com/pwk-oscp/">OSCP by Offensive Security</a> and do that.
 It will be intense, but with persistance you will make it through.
 OSCP is the number 1 certification to have for your CV for pentesting.
-It will definitely get you a Junior pentest position.
+It will definitely increase your chances significantly for a Junior pentest position.
 However, it is not necessary (I don't have it), so don't use it as an excuse to say that you need to spend a lot of money to become a pentester and you can't afford it.

 <h1>Books</h1>